 However, in the wake of the latest Trump tariffs threatening global economic activity, the PESO has sunk below the USD/MXN 19.60-.50 range once again.
-Sustained activity above the interim 19.60-.68 pointed to the 20.00-20.20 range it was recently retesting prior to the current PESO relief rally drop back below 20.00 all the way to a retest of 19.60-.50 congestion and even below at present on encouragement from the ECB actions.
-Next lower support remains back into the 19.20 area.
+Sustained activity above the interim 19.60-.68 pointed to the 20.00-20.20 range it was recently retesting prior to the current PESO relief rally drop back below 20.00 all the way to a retest of 19.60-.50 congestion and recently even below on encouragement from the ECB and Fed actions.
+While next lower support remains back into the 19.20 area, current US DOLLAR strength has it back above 19.60-.50.